 When John isn’t vying for father of the year awards, he loves long slow walks in the bush with his bicycle, lucky for John there is the promise of Hike’a bike on the route so he won’t be left disappointed!

 John will be riding a Yeti carbon 29er hardtail

 Good luck to all the guys and girls having a go at this fantastic event, if you want to read a bit more on all of those lining up for the grand depart Hunt bikes have a bit more info on their website.

-In other bikepacking news a friend of the shops, Lavanya Pant has just received the first Laels globe of adventure bikepacking scholarship to ride the Baja divide this coming February.
-Her Partner Al and her took off last year to ride across Europe last year and it seems the travel bug has bitten hard.
-We are super excited for her and also stoked that such a scholarship has been realized!
+In other bikepacking news, a friend of the shop, Lavanya Pant has just received the first Laels globe of adventure bikepacking scholarship to ride the Baja divide this coming February. she and her Partner Al took off last year to ride across Europe and it seems the travel bug has bitten hard.
+We are super excited for her and also stoked that such a scholarship has been realised!

 Happy trails and bring on the summer of bikepacking!